 We all understand that driving under the influence of alcohol can have serious consequences.
-It can result in damage and destruction of property, injury and even death.
+It can result in damage and destruction of property, injury and even death but around 85,000 people are convicted of offences related to drink-driving every year in England and Wales.
 But what are the legal repercussions of breaking the law in this way?
 Can you drive after being caught drink driving, or is your license automatically revoked?

 Minimum Penalties for First Time Drink Driving Offence

 Even if an individual is only being prosecuted for drink driving for the first time, the resulting penalties can be heavy.
 The most lenient court response to an individual who is found guilty of driving under the influence is a fine of between 25% and 75% of their weekly income.
 Fines for drink driving are based on income, and this is the amount you will be charged for a “Band A” offence – the “least serious” kind.

 Bands are calculated based on a number of factors, including how far over the limit the individual was at the time according to any breathalyser, blood or urine tests that were taken, the resulting value and seriousness of any damage caused by the individual and their vehicle as a result, whether or not there were any injuries or a high likelihood of injury or death, whether or not the individual had been in trouble for similar offences before, and how long a period of time had gone by between each offence.

 How Many Penalty Points do You Get for Drink Driving?